Black Hand (character): Fictional character biography

-William Hand is born an inventive genius; developing a penchant for speaking in extremely old clichés later in life.
-William's family, the Hands, are renowned in Coastville (a suburb of Coast City, California); however, he grows to dislike them early in life.
+William Hand is born an inventive genius.
+His family the Hands are renowned in Coastville (a suburb of Coast City, California).
+However, he grows to dislike them early in life.
 He feels the best way to distance himself from them, especially his three brothers (David, Peter and Joe), is to start a life of crime.
-After extensive study, he becomes an expert criminal and evades police at every turn.
-Eventually, his criminal behavior escalates into becoming a costumed supervillain, dubbing himself "Black Hand" (an inside joke he conceives that refers to his status as the "black sheep" of the Hand family).
+After extensive study, he becomes an expert criminal and evades police continuously.
+William develops a penchant for speaking in old clichés.
+He also tends to break the fourth wall, speaking directly to the reader about his plans to confront Hal Jordan.

-In preparation for an inevitable battle with the Coast City-based Green Lantern (Hal Jordan), Hand makes his most noteworthy invention.
-The device he creates is able to absorb the residue of a Green Lantern power ring's energy from any object that it touches.
-Once fueled by this energy, his device can then be used much the same way as a Green Lantern ring.
-In one crime spree, he uses his device to persuade the general public the items he has stolen have, in fact, never been touched.
-Hand also tends to break the fourth wall, speaking directly to the reader about his plans to confront Hal Jordan.
+His criminal behavior escalates, and he becomes a costumed supervillain, dubbing himself "Black Hand" (an inside joke he conceives that refers to his status as the "black sheep" of the Hand family).
+In preparation for an inevitable battle with the Coast City-based Green Lantern (Hal Jordan), Hand makes his most noteworthy invention: a device capable of absorbing the residue of a Green Lantern power ring's energy from any object that it touches.
+Once fueled by this energy, his device can be used similar to a Green Lantern ring.
+During one crime spree, he uses his device to persuade the general public the items he has stolen have, in fact, never been touched.

 For a while, he retires from a life of crime and attempts to run an adult theatre.
-This new lease on life is ended abruptly by Guy Gardner and his girlfriend Ice.
-Black Hand develops a phobia of super-heroes.
+This lifestyle change is disrupted by Guy Gardner and his girlfriend Ice.
+Black Hand develops a phobia of superheroes.
 While trying to reorganize his life into more peaceful pursuits, he encounters Justice League members at the World Trade Center restaurant and has a mental breakdown.

 Shortly before the events of Green Lantern: Rebirth, Black Hand's device locates a spare power ring that Green Arrow holds in case of emergency.
-Hand tries to claim the ring for himself, but is stopped by Green Arrow and Hal Jordan (who is serving as the current Spectre).
-As Hand attempts to wield the power ring, the emerald archer pins the villain's hand to the wall with an arrow and the Spectre turns his hand to coal, remarking that now "he can live up to his name".
+Hand tries to claim the ring for himself, but he is stopped by Green Arrow and Hal Jordan (who is serving as the Spectre).
+As Hand attempts to wield the power ring, the Green Arrow pins the villain's hand to the wall with an arrow, and the Spectre turns his hand to coal, remarking that now "he can live up to his name".
 Missing his right hand and insane from the trauma, Hand flees.
-After hearing of Hal Jordan's resurrection, he decides to live in the rebuilt Coast City in order to stay close to his foe.
-While on board an airplane, he is targeted and abducted by the Kroloteans, a race of mysterious German-speaking aliens that are akin to the gremlins of myth.
-They perform experiments that enhance his powers, and abandon him in a public park.
+After hearing of Hal Jordan's resurrection, he decides to live in the rebuilt Coast City to stay close to his foe.
+While on board an airplane, he is targeted and abducted by the Kroloteans, gremlin-like aliens.
+They perform experiments that enhance his powers and abandon him in a public park.

-He is seen in the Infinite Crisis mini-series as a member of Alexander Luthor, Jr.'s Secret Society of Super Villains and one of several heroes and villains observed by Kal-L and Superboy-Prime.
+He is seen in the Infinite Crisis mini-series as a member of Alexander Luthor Jr.'s Secret Society of Super Villains and one of several heroes and villains observed by Kal-L and Superboy-Prime.